IFR Flying in Europe

 The process involves the following steps:

 (a) Getting an IFR flight plan accepted by the system.
 It should be filed 3 hours before the flight planned departure time.
-This isn't a hard rule but time slots are allocated 2 hours before the planned departure time so if you file it later than that you may not get a slot.
-The degree to which this matters in practice depends on the route; routes into France and Spain are a lot less congested than routes into Belgium for example.
-In reality the flight plan is distributed to the IFR sectors within seconds of getting accepted by CFMU and in most cases one can depart almost immediately.
+This isn't a hard rule and you can file just minutes before starting up - basically as soon as the departure tower confirms they have the flight plan, which is usually a minute or two after it was accepted by Eurocontrol.
+However, Eurocontrol slots (CTOTs) are allocated 2 hours before the planned departure time so if you file later than that you may get a slot, whereas an earlier filing might not have.
+The degree to which this matters in practice depends on the route; routes into France and Spain rarely get them but routes into Belgium for example often do.

 (b) Getting an IFR departure clearance (DC) while still on the ground.
 This will give the current SID in use, so you need to have all the possible (or likely, given the departure runway/direction) SIDs to hand and have studied them beforehand.
-If departing from a field in Class G, the DC will be a provisional one with a squawk, an instruction to remain OCAS, and a contact frequency for the IFR sector controller (e.g. London Control).
+If departing from a field in Class G, the DC will be a provisional one with a squawk, an instruction to remain OCAS, and a contact frequency for the IFR sector controller (e.g. London Control) and you need a good VFR chart because you have to remain OCAS.

 (c) Departing on the SID.
 Often, one is asked to contact a radar unit early on which takes over control and once a heading is assigned the SID is no longer relevant (and ATC should then assign a new altitude or level).
 However, if an altitude or level only is given then you must still fly the SID laterally because the SID is the lateral clearance.
 On a SID/STAR, the lateral and vertical clearances are totally separate.
 At this point you are under radar control and in Europe will generally remain so for the entire route.
 This conversion from the assigned SID to radar control, well before the SID is exhausted, is very common.